equinor/eep/eep/eep-2-piping_instrumentation_drawing_reader.md

 This component will be responsible for generating the ML models that will eventually turn PGNs into a graph.

 There are four different tasks that these models will need to perform:
-- Symbol location and identification: X,Y,Height,Width,Type.
+- Symbol location and identification: X,Y,Height,Width,Type, probably a Yolo net for this.
+- Annotations location and content: X,Y,Height,Width,Text, might be the same Yolo net.
+- Symbol and pipelines annotation association: (Symbol1,Annotation3),(Pipeline1,Annotation2), this should be straight forward knowing the symbol and annotation coordinates and types/contents.
 - Pipelines: Start(X,Y), End(X,Y).
-Connected symbols (Symbol1, Symbol2, Pipe Vertex).
+Connected symbols (Symbol1, Symbol2, Pipe Vertex), absolutely no clue, research needed.
-- Annotations location and content: X,Y,Height,Width,Text.
-- Symbol and pipelines annotation association: (Symbol1,Annotation3),(Pipeline1,Annotation2)

-There are quite good models in the literature for tasks 1 and 3, task 4 looks related with 1 and 3 and might be done in the same model, but pipeline identification seems to me like a new problem.
+There are quite good models in the literature for tasks 1 and 2, but pipeline identification seems to me like a new problem.

 The models will be tested for accuracy, hopefully architectures that can learn fast a new set of symbols will be found as the symbol library is usually not standard.